PhantomCatz/RobotCode2025-Reefscape/README.md

 - Push your changes to your fork.
 - Submit a pull request to merge your changes into the main repository.
 ## Contact
-For questions, feedback, or support, please contact our lead software manager[us](kynamleng@gmail.com).
+For questions, feedback, or support, please contact our lead software manager [here](kynamleng@gmail.com).